Menu

 You came to the right place!

-There are only really two ways of approaching the right sprocket size.
+There are only two main ways to determine the correct sprocket size.

-(Which makes picking the perfect gear ratio a lot easier.)
+(Which makes picking the perfect BMX gear ratio a lot easier.)

 Friendly Reminder: Save BIG On Dan's Comp!
 (Click Banner)